Background

 The Problem

-The meat industry is one of the largest contributors to global emissions, making a plant-based diet one of the most impactful actions individuals can take for the climate.
-Yet, meat is still central to many people’s diets.
+The meat industry is one of the largest contributors to global emissions, making eating plant-based one of the most impactful actions individuals can take for the climate.

 Creating a Strategy

 I introduced the challenge in Slack using a hero’s journey narrative.
-I carefully crafted a message framing participants as protagonists, addressed concerns, and ended with a clear call to action.

-I also created a sign-up survey to:
+I then created a sign-up survey to:

-Understand participants’ current eating habits
+Understand participants’ current eating habits and motivations

 When sign-ups slowed, I added a reward: a custom embroidered Climate Action Club hat for the winner.